Incentives and Strategic Behaviour: An Experiment: Hypotheses and Experimental Design

 \subsection{Hypotheses}

-In this section, we lay out our hypotheses.
-Throughout we focus on finite normal-form games, $\Gamma=\langle I, A, \rangle$, where $I$ denotes the set of players, $A_i$ the actions available for player $i$, $A_{-i}$ action profiles for player $i$'s opponents, $A:=\times A_i$ the set of all strategy profiles, and $u_i:A\to \mathbb R$ player $i$'s payoff function, with $u:=\{u_i\}_{i \in I}$.
+In this section, we present our hypotheses.
+Throughout, we consider finite normal-form games, $\Gamma=\langle I, A, u \rangle$, where $I$ denotes the set of players, $A_i$ the action set of player $i$, $A_{-i}$ the action profiles of player $i$'s opponents, $A:=\times_i A_i$ the set of action profiles, and $u_i:A\to \mathbb R$ player $i$'s payoff function, with $u:={u_i}_{i\in I}$.
 As is conventional, we extend payoffs to the space of probabilities over actions, and write $-i$ to denote player $i$'s opponents.

+Our main interest is in how incentive levels affect strategic behaviour.
+For any two games $\Gamma$ and $\tilde\Gamma$ that are identical in all except that player $i$'s payoffs are scaled up --- so that $\tilde u_i=\lambda u_i$ for some $\lambda>1$ --- we say that player $i$ has a higher incentive level in $\tilde\Gamma$ than in $\Gamma$.

-Our first hypothesis pertains the effect of incentives on action sophistication.
-We rely on rationalizability to describe action sophistication.
-Recall that an action is \textbf{$k$-rationalizable} if there is a distribution over $(k-1)$-rationalizable actions of opponents against which it is a best response.
-Relying on \citet[Lemma 3]{Pearce1984Ecta},\footnote{ While this relies on allowing for correlated distributions over opponents' actions, in two-player games --- as in our experimental setting --- this will not play a role. } we can equivalently define player $i$'s $k$-rationalizable actions $R_i^k$ as those surviving $k$ rounds of iterated deletion of strictly dominated strategies: $R_i^k:=\{a_i \in A_i\mid \nexists \sigma_i \in \Delta(A_i): u_i(\sigma_i,a_{-i})>u_i(a_i,a_{-i}),\forall a_{-i} \in \times_{j\ne i} R_{j}^{k-1} \}$, with $R_i^0:=A_i$.
-Actions are \textbf{rationalizable} if they are $k$-rationalizable for all $k$.
-We say that an action $a_i$ is more sophisticated than another $a_i'$ if there is a $k$ for which the former is $k$-rationalizable but the latter is not.
-Further, the above discussion can be extended to distributions of actions.
+Our first hypothesis relates to the effect of incentives on action sophistication.
+We use rationalisability to formalise this concept.
+Recall that an action is {$k$-rationalisable} if it is a best response to some distribution over opponents' $(k-1)$-rationalisable actions, and that an action is rationalisable if it is $k$-rationalisable for all $k$.\footnote{ As is well-known \citep[Lemma 3]{Pearce1984Ecta}, in two-player games we can equivalently define player $i$'s $k$-rationalisable actions $R_i^k$ as those surviving $k$ rounds of iterated elimination of strictly dominated strategies: $R_i^k:=\{a_i \in A_i\mid \nexists \sigma_i \in \Delta(A_i): u_i(\sigma_i,a_{-i})>u_i(a_i,a_{-i}),\forall a_{-i} \in \times_{j\ne i} R_{j}^{k-1} \}$, with $R_i^0:=A_i$. } We say that action $a_i$ is more sophisticated than action $a_i'$ if (i) there exists some $k$ such that $a_i$ is $k$-rationalisable whereas $a_i'$ is not, or (ii) if these are both $k$-rationalisable but $a_i$ iteratively strictly dominates $a_i'$.